openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/ArkData/cj-apis-relational_store.md

 public prop isAtFirstRow: Bool
 ```

-**Function:** Checks whether the result set is positioned at the first row.
+**Description:** Checks whether the result set is positioned at the first row.

 **Type:** Bool